lamhq/tech-notes/pages/devops/aws/2-compute/4-auto-scaling.md

 **Instance Warm-up** stops instances from being placed behind the load balancer.
 It helps your instances to avoid fail the health check, and being terminated prematurely.

 **Instance cooldown** pauses auto scaling for a set amount of time.
 Helps ASG to scale successfully without overdoing it.

+## Steady state groups

+They're auto scaling group that have min, max, desired capacity of 1.

+It's a highly available solution for **a legacy codebase/resource that can't be scaled** can automatically recover from failure.

 ## Elastic Load balancer and EC2 Auto Scaling